ashutoshpandey27/TodoApp/README.md

 4. Start both the frontend and backend servers.
 5. Access the application in your browser and start managing your todo list!

+## Contact
+For any inquiries or suggestions, feel free to reach out to me via email:

+- **Email:** ashutoshp2706@gmail.com

 ## License

 This project is licensed under the [MIT License](LICENSE).